Accessibility is a term commonly used in relation to website design.

 Common examples of accessibility solutions include providing web pages that can be read by a screen reader or allow the text to be enlarged.
-To support accessibility, PageTiger can output a text-only version of an issue that is easier to read and can be used with screen readers.
+To support accessibility, PageTiger can output a text-only version of a version that is easier to read and can be used with screen readers.

 Accessibility content for each page is managed Page Properties.

-- To begin, select Manage for your Issue followed by Interactivity.
+- To begin, select Manage for your version followed by Interactivity.

 - Select the Pages palette and right click on a page for further options.

 - If you are viewing a double page spread, the properties will display for both pages in two columns (For example - page 1 and page 2)

 - Select Edit/Create for Accessibility Content on the page you would like to add it to.
 The below example is using page 1.

 It is important to review this content and ensure it is presented in a way that parallels the full version of the document.